 If you are a 1 product company, focus on the exact problem your customer has.
 If you a bigger company, focus on routing the user to the right category, so you can talk about their specific problem, and present your solution.

-Sliders (AKA slide shows, or when the main screen slides from image to image every couple of seconds), are popular technique used by Japanese companies to showcase their products or services.
-It can solve a lot of internal issues like competition between internal teams for “screen real estate” at the top of the home page.
-And everyone like to showcase their range or products to the 1st time visitor.
+Sliders (AKA “Slideshows”, or when the main screen slides from image to image every couple of seconds), are a popular technique used by Japanese companies to showcase their products or services.
+It can solve a lot of internal issues like the competition between internal teams for “screen real estate” at the top of the homepage.
+And everyone like to showcase their range of products to the 1st time visitor.

 Don’t do it.